ave1995/Design.Patterns.Examples/README.md

 - Speacial care must be taken to prevent issues in multithreaded scenarios
 - .NET comes with observable collections
 - IObserver<T> / IObservable<T> are used in stream processing (Reactive Extensions)

+- ## State
+- Given sufficient complexity, it pays to formally define possible states and events/triggers
+- Can define: State entry/exit behavior, Action when a particular event causes a transition, Guard conditions enabling/disabling a transition, Default action when no transitions are found for an event